Skip to main content

 Mild is when there is 1 bump or multiple inflammatory bumps and abscesses, with no scarring or tunnel (sinus tract) formation.

-Image showing Hidradenitis Suppurativa (HS) severe symptoms in Hurley stage II
+Image showing Hidradenitis Suppurativa (HS) moderate symptoms in Hurley stage 2

 MODERATE